Observation is the basis of science, and children are wonderful observers. They often look at things that we adults miss.

-The answer is fascinating, and I found it in Wikipedia: if the weather is warm and low in humidity, snails look for the shade of the leaves or climb trees and poles.
+The answer is fascinating, and I found it on Wikipedia: if the weather is warm and low in humidity, snails look for the shade of the leaves or climb trees and poles.

 Then, they enter into a kind of lethargy called estivation: in order not to become dehydrated, they slow down their metabolism and seal the opening of their shell with a membrane, and thus resist until better times arrive.

-In this sense, we are all a bit snails.
+In this sense, we are all a bit of snails.